top of page

 Is it safe?

 Oriental Medicine, Functional Medicine, and Acupuncture are safe and effective during all phases of life, including childhood, during pregnancy, and while undergoing other medical treatment.
-In many cases offsetting some of the unpleasant side effects of western treatment, such as those seen with prescription medication, vaccines, chemotherapy, radiation, and steroid use.
+In many cases offsetting some of the unpleasant side effects of Western treatment, such as those seen with prescription medication, vaccines, chemotherapy, radiation, and steroid use.

 Does it hurt?